hmeng/the-gen-z-catechism/chapters/post-01.md

 ---
-layout: default
+layout: chapter
-title: "Post 01"
+title: "Post #1: What's the point of life?"
 ---
 # Post #1: What's the point of life?